visualengineers/reflex/docs/knowledge/scientific/models_interactions.md

 The use of tangibles is not limited to planar shapes.
 Instead, any arbitrary surface can be used to deform the surface.
 By doing so, a specific surface relief can be formed (or used for manipulation).
 Alternatively, this concept can be used as as complex 3d masking interaction.

 This type on interaction uses tangibles positioned in 3d space and use the three-dimension surface structure for complex manipulations.

+This particular interaction technique is a specific feature of Elastic Displays as it is difficult to achieve similar results on rigid surfaces.
+Additionally, Tanngibles may be used to prevent the surface from restoring its initial state when changing the applied pressure.
+This relates to the concept of Gravibles, which could be used to save the current state [1].

+## References

+[1] *Gründer, T., Kammer, D., Brade, M, and Groh, R.* (2013): **Towards a Design Space for Elastic Displays.** In: Jürgen Steimle, Hrvoje Benko, Alvaro Cassinelli, Hiroshi Ishii, Daniel Leithinger, Pattie Maes and Ivan Poupyrev (Ed.): Displays Take New Shape: An Agenda for Future Interactive Surfaces.
+CHI’13 Workshop.
+Paris, France, 28.04.2013. [https://displayworkshop.media.mit.edu/CHI2013/papers.html](https://displayworkshop.media.mit.edu/CHI2013/papers.html)